nh-server/switch-guide/docs/user_guide/all/sd_preparation.md

     **About emummc.txt**

     Putting the `emummc.txt` file provided by this guide into `/atmosphere/hosts` will prevent your emuMMC (emuNAND) from connecting to Nintendo.
 Not doing this will likely result in a ban.
+    Renaming this file to `sysmmc.txt` will instead prevent your sysMMC from connecting to Nintendo.
+Do this if you're following the sysCFW (sysMMC) route and do not wish to connect to Nintendo servers.

     :::